Pin It!

 • Pre-scoop the dough and roll it in the cinnamon-sugar mixture before chilling.
 Cold cookie dough is harder to scoop.

 • Don’t skip chilling the cookie dough.
-Refrigerating Snickerdoodle dough lets the butter resolidify and prevents the cookies from flattening out in the oven.
+Refrigerating snickerdoodle dough lets the butter resolidify and prevents the cookies from flattening out in the oven.
 I recommend giving the dough at least 45-60 minutes of chilling time in the fridge before baking.

 • Use a silicone baking mat.
 Lining the baking sheet keeps the bottom of the cookies from burning, and it also helps with spreading.
 You can also line the pan with parchment paper, however, the bottoms of the cookies will be a little darker.